w-m/ffsplat/CONTAINER_FORMAT.md

 2. Enable better tooling and interoperability between different methods
 3. Support faster iteration for novel representation methods
 4. Provide clear descriptions for both file storage and decoding steps

-Previously, we attempted to describe gaussian splatting scenes with the gs-container-format using a file-centric approach.
-While this described what to store on disk, it didn't explain how to decode these files into scene parameters for rendering.

 We now aim to explicitly describe both the storage format and the decoding process to enable: